-Public involvement is critical for the implementation of a robust and relevant response to the impacts of climate change, and guidance on priorities, recommended approaches, and issues or suggestions based on local knowledge and experience was extremely important in shaping a common, practical framework for climate adaptation.
+Public involvement is critical for the implementation of a robust and relevant response to the impacts of climate change.
+Guidance on priorities, recommended approaches, and issues or suggestions based on local knowledge and experience is extremely important in shaping a common, practical framework for climate adaptation.

 We want to hear from you.
 For questions about the Strategy, its development, or how to become involved, please contact us.